pahuang-96485/6tb1cbiy7a-11252023/README.md

-# Adversarial Challenges and Evaluations on CLIP
+# Research: Adversarial Challenges and Evaluations on CLIP

 This repository contains the code, datasets, and experimental results for research **"Adversarial Challenges and Evaluations on CLIP"**, which investigates the robustness of CLIP models against adversarial attacks through a series of zero-shot evaluation experiments.